2019-2020 LAB MEMBERS

 I graduated from Loyola University Chicago in the spring of 2019 with a Bachelor of Science degree in Psychology.
 I am passionate about understanding how culture and the environment impact the mental health of children and adolescents who come from ethnic minority backgrounds.
 I am also very interested in finding interventions for mental illnesses that are both culturally informed and evidence-based.
 As a member of the CEBP lab, I am eager to learn about culture, mental health, and interventions that are culturally-informed, evidence-based, and delivered in school settings.
 My passion for research in this area stems from my personal experience as an immigrant and the hardships that many children who come from different cultural backgrounds have to overcome in the United States.
 In the near future I plan on pursuing a doctoral degree in Clinical Psychology.

 I graduated from DePaul University in 2019 with a Bachelor of Science degree in Psychology and minors in Mathematics and Chinese Studies.
-I am passionate about understanding ways to provide better access to mental health resources in underserved populations, particularly among ethnic minorities, members of the LGBTQIA+ community, and low-income individuals, as well as the development of evidence-based mental health services for these populations.
+I am passionate about understanding ways to provide better access to mental health resources for underserved populations, particularly among ethnic minorities, members of the LGBTQIA+ community, and low-income individuals, as well as the development of evidence-based mental health services for these populations.
 Additionally, I believe mental health must be viewed as a public health concern and am interested in the development of evidence-based community mental health interventions.
 I am also passionate about the promotion of healthy and positive sexual education programming.
 I intend to further pursue these interests by obtaining a doctoral degree in Clinical Psychology.

 Undergraduate Research Assistants